jmpsec/osctrl/README.md

 ## Dependencies

-*(Presuming that you aready have Golang >= 1.11 installed in your system)*
+*(Presuming that you aready have Golang >= 1.12 installed in your system)*

 The project uses [Go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
-Make sure you have it installed, otherwise he easiest way to install the latest release on Mac or Linux is with the following script:
+Each package provides its own `go.mod` file and running `go build` will download all the required dependencies.

 ## Service configuration